The environmental impact of red meat

 A well-established empirical relationship known as Bennett’s Law shows that as people become wealthier, their diets change from being largely based on starchy staples to diets that incorporate increasing amounts of refined grains, fruit, vegetables, meat and dairy.

 Studies based on this law have been carried out and have suggested that the rise in wealth will lead to an increase in meat consumption of up to 100% between 2005 and mid-century.
-In fact, global production of meat is projected to more than double from 229 million tonnes in 1999 to 465 million tonnes in 2050.
+In fact, global production of meat is predicted to continue to soar.
+The average amount of meat consumed by an individual has already doubled in the last half a century.

 The exponential growth in livestock production to meet this demand does, however, have a substantial impact on the world’s water, land and biodiversity resources, making it one of the major global contributors towards climate change.